The Writing Portfolio is a directed study taken with a part- or full-time faculty member of your choosing.

 - Contact both your chosen Director and Reader to be sure that they agree to serve in those roles.

-- Contact the Writing Program Coordinator, Dr. Jen Cunningham, at email@example.com to receive the DocuSign Writing Portfolio form.
-Once you receive an email with the form, you will complete, sign, and submit it.
+- Contact the Writing Program Coordinator, Jennifer Cunningham, at firstname.lastname@example.org to receive an electronic Writing Portfolio form.
+Once you receive an email with a link to the form, you will complete, sign, and submit it.
 You will receive a second email so that you can obtain signatures electronically from your Director and Reader.
 See the Writing Portfolio Guidelines for more information.

 Please note that ENG 40099 is a two credit class.
 To be eligible to enroll, a student must have a minimum of Junior standing (60 hours of earned credit), a 3.00 G.P.A. in writing courses taken toward completion of the Minor, and approval from the Writing Program or Regional Campus Coordinator.
 Students typically take their portfolio credits during their senior year, but may enroll earlier.